Founder: Brittany Dobbs

 Have you ever climbed part of Mt.
 Kilimanjaro, seen a lion up close, slept under the African stars, or influenced the lives of a whole community?
 This is your chance.

 getFIT615 and RISE are organizing our second 12 day trip to Moshi, Tanzania, in collaboration with First Chance Education Centre.
-The visit will focus on efforts to improve the First Chance Education Centre, an early childhood education center for children ages 2 - 5, through working directly with children in the community and helping the administration establish exercise and nutrition programs.
+The visit will focus on efforts to support the First Chance Education Centre, an early childhood education center for children ages 2 - 5, through working directly with children in the community and assisting the administration establish exercise and nutrition programs.
 Funds raised for the trip will ensure that children can safely get to school each day, enable the Centre to hire qualified teachers and administrators, increase the nutritional value of school meals, and cover travel expenses for participants.
 The trip, August 23, 2018 to September 4, 2018, will also include once-in-a-lifetime opportunities to hike Mt.
 Kilimanjaro, visit a local Maasai community and explore the Ngorongoro Crater – one of Africa’s seven natural wonders!

 August 23 - September 5